khudgins/documentation/console/platform/key_value_databases.rst

 Creating a Key/Value Database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To launch a new KV database in the enStratus console select Platform > Key/Value
+To launch a new KV database in the Enstratius console select Platform > Key/Value
 Databases.
 Then click  +Add Key/Value Database.

 .. figure:: ./images/addKVDB.png